MonashSmartStructures/ospgrillage/_sources/rst/PostProcessing.rst.txt

 --------------------------------------
 Load envelope is generated from load combination results for extrema of load effect using :func:`~ospgrillage.postprocessing.create_envelope` function.
 Envelope are chosen based on user selected component (*array* keyword) as either "displacements" or "forces", extrema as either maximum or minimum, and load effect component (e.g. "dy" for displacements).
-The following example uses creates a :func:`~ospgrillage.postprocessing.Envelope` object and uses its class function to :func:`~ospgrillage.postprocessing.Envelope.get` the enveloped DataArray:
+The following example uses creates a :class:`~ospgrillage.postprocessing.Envelope` object and uses its class function to :func:`~ospgrillage.postprocessing.Envelope.get` the enveloped DataArray:

 .. code-block:: python